arn95/MemMan/README.md

 * Use the mdriver -l options to warm up the processor and cache before running your functions.
 * Compile with gcc -g and use a debugger.
 A debugger will help you isolate and identify out of bounds memory references.
 * Understand what was discussed in class and is in the book.
 * Encapsulate your pointer arithmetic in functions or C preprocessor macros.
 Pointer arithmetic in memory managers is confusing and error-prone because of all the casting that is necessary.
-You can reduce the complexity significantly by writing macros for your pointer operations.
+You can reduce the complexity significantly by writing a function that you call whenever pointer math is necessary.
-* If you use macros, put each use of a macro argument in parentheses within the macro definition, and always put parentheses around the right-hand side of a macro definition.
-Otherwise, it’s easy to write macros that parse differently than you expect when the macro is textually expanded.
 * Complete your implementation in stages.
-Get a basic implementation working, and then modify it to improve performance
+Get a basic implementation working, and then modify it to improve performance or add functionality.
 * Use a profiler.
 You may find the gprof tool helpful for optimizing performance.
 * Keep in mind that mmap (especially) takes time, so you’ll want to make as few calls to mem_map as possible while achieving good utilization.